chloealbright/DevHiveMind/Library/Frontend/React/Close vs Wrapper Components.md

 In summary, close components focus on UI rendering and reusability, while wrapper components handle state management and provide data and behavior to their child components.
 Striking a balance between these two types of components helps to maintain a modular and manageable codebase.

-This method is rarely used but is used when the state of the component depend on changes in the prop over time an example would be you have a component that depends on the props being passed to the component this method can be used to set the state

-This keyword is supported by this method

-Third method is render which is a pure function that is required in classes and reads props and state and return jsx/ components

-You should not change state or interact with DOM in this method or perform request

-Forth is componentDidMount which is called only once in the whole lifecycle of a given component  and is invoke immediately after a component and all its children are rendered  to DOM

-You can cause side effect in it make network request or interact with DOM